 Oktoberfest ticket price: €0.
 There is no entrance fee to get into Munich’s Oktoberfest.
 But there are many other Oktoberfest expenses incurred, such as buying beers and food, plus travel expenses and accommodation costs.

-So how much is Oktoberfest?
+So how much does it cost to go to Oktoberfest?
 That depends on your budget.

-It’s possible to get by on a shoestring budget of about €100 per person per day in Munich during Oktoberfest if really scrimping.
-Yet a more realistic mid-range budget would be €400-600 per person per day to share a hotel, drink many beers, eat casual sit-down meals, and buy traditional outfits.
+It’s possible to get by on a shoestring budget of about €100 per person per day in Munich during Oktoberfest if scrimping.
+A more realistic mid-range budget would be €400-600 per person per day to share a hotel, drink many beers, eat casual sit-down meals, and buy traditional outfits.
 That’s all in addition to transportation costs traveling to Munich, of course.

-The table below outlines two different examples showing how much Oktoberfest can cost, staying in Munich for 3 nights (updated to reflect 2022 Oktoberfest prices).
+The table below outlines two different examples showing how much Oktoberfest can cost, staying in Munich for 3 nights in 2024.
 The budget-friendly Oktoberfest example is on the left and what Oktoberfest could cost if you’re not careful, is on the right.
 Note: accommodation prices reflect double occupancy.

 Tips for Drinking at Oktoberfest on a Budget